 - Turning a traditional basement into a daylight basement.

-When it comes down to the cost of a basement remodel, there are two major factors that impact the budget: the scope of work and the materials used.
+Regarding the cost of a basement remodel, two major factors impact the budget: the scope of work and the materials used.

 The more complex the project, the larger the cost.
 Major layout changes (like adding bathrooms, bedrooms, or additional living space) will always prove to be more complicated than a cosmetic upgrade to an already-finished basement.

 Material costs vary just as much.
 There’s a wide range in price and quality between the custom, high-end end of the spectrum compared to budget, builder-grade quality.
-If you intend to live in the space for several more years after a remodel, we recommend investing in materials that are at least mid-grade quality.
+If you intend to live in the space for several more years after a remodel, we recommend investing in at least mid-grade quality materials.
 They’ll last longer.

 The Phases of a Basement Remodel

 Although these phases of a basement remodel can overlap, there are major basement finishing phases you will likely experience.